LeonAlexanderAkkad/Custom-CLAP/README.md

 # Custom Contrastive Language-Audio Pretraining
 This is a custom (unofficial) implementation of the model from the paper [CLAP: Learning Audio Concepts from Natural Language Supervision](https://doi.org/10.1109/ICASSP49357.2023.10095889).
 CLAP learns acoustic concepts from natural language supervision and excels in various tasks when fine-tuned as well as enables "Zero-Shot" inference.
-In order to improve the base implementation, I have included **improvements** like using a [Hierarchical Token Semantic Audio Transformer](https://doi.org/10.1109/ICASSP43922.2022.9746312) (**HTS-AT**) as audio encoder or **GPT-2** as text encoder and [Attentional Feature Fusion](https://doi.org/10.1109/WACV48630.2021.00360) (**iAFF**) for effectively processing longer inputs.
+In order to improve the base implementation, I have included **improvements** like using a [Hierarchical Token Semantic Audio Transformer](https://doi.org/10.1109/ICASSP43922.2022.9746312) (**HTS-AT**) as audio encoder or **RoBERTa / GPT-2** as text encoder and [Attentional Feature Fusion](https://doi.org/10.1109/WACV48630.2021.00360) (**iAFF**) for effectively processing longer inputs.
-(Not implemented yet: Additionally, I included Caption enhancements for the implemented dataset using the model xyz.)
+(Not implemented yet: Additionally, I will probably include caption enhancements for the implemented datasets using an appropriate model.)
-(CLAP can be trained on [Clotho](https://doi.org/10.1109/ICASSP40776.2020.9052990) and [AudioCaps](https://doi.org/10.18653/v1/N19-1011) as well as from any CLAP checkpoint.)

 ## Setup
 This package can be easily installed with Conda.
 For this download this repository and do the following: